MarkM2000/Informant_Map_Version2/README.md

     }).addTo(map);
 ```

-To add a checkmark that includes both the `informant` and `project`, add this:
+To add a checkmark that includes both the `informant` and `project` for the props, add this:
 ```
         onEachFeature: function (feature, layer) {
             const props = feature.properties